locationtech/udig-platform/docs/devel/en/how_do_i_turn_off_menus.rst

 Check the eclipse help for details; you may find that some uDig menu contributions need to be patched so you can turn them off smoothly.
-If so jump on udig-devel with a patch and we will be happy to help.
+If so jump on udig-dev with a patch and we will be happy to help.

 Also note that we process some of our uDig extension points into menu and toolbar contributions: